lemaiyan/django_woocommerce/README.md

 ### Known Issues
 - The delete functionality keeps returning the error `'true? is not of type boolean.'` this means the delete functionality is not working as expected.
+- The test coverage needs to be improved